danielyu2003/gateway/README.md

 # Gateway
-A service for retrieval-augmented course recommendations for Stevens Institute of Technology.
+A service for retrieval-augmented course recommendations at Stevens Institute of Technology.